gobwas/articles/instrumentation-in-go.en.md

 approach discussed above.
-It suggests you to use structures (tagged with `//gtrace:gen`) with hook fields and generates helper functions around them, so that you can merge such structures and call the hooks without any checks for nil.
+It suggests you to use structures (tagged with `//gtrace:gen`) with hook fields and generates helper functions around them, so that you can merge such structures and call the hooks without any checks for `nil`.
 It also can generate context aware helpers to call hooks associated with context.

 Example of generated code [is here][github:gtrace:example].